mabuonomo/yggdrasill/README.md

 # 🌲 🐋 Yggdrasill

-Yggdrasill is a super set of tools that simplify development and deployment in a node environment, with zero configuration.
+**Yggdrasill** is a super set of tools that simplify development and deployment in a node environment, NestJS (https://docs.nestjs.com/) in particular, with zero configuration.
 All tools are dockerized.

 ## Phyilosophy